FAQ

 We hope to offer other types of toys in the near future, so more families can participate in the sustainability and circular economy mission behind The Bunny Bin.

-✗ Toys that are low-quality, moldy, or heavily soiled.
+✗ Toys that are excessively worn, moldy, heavily soiled, or show signs of pests.
 Learn more here.

 Before donating, please review our guidelines here.